-- agree to a Nationally Coordinated Criminal History Check (NCCHC) and - tell us about any criminal history you have in Australia and overseas (from any countries you lived in for 12 months or more in the past 10 years) or - provide your Victorian NDIS worker screening identification number (if you have one).
+- agree to a Nationally Coordinated Criminal History Check (NCCHC) and - tell us about any criminal history you have in Australia and overseas or - provide your Victorian NDIS worker screening identification number (if you have one).

 The Board can require an applicant to provide an international criminal history check if they have lived overseas for 12 months or more in the past 10 years.